650 N. Boonville Ste. 100

 The Downtown Community Improvement District is a self-taxing district that provides services in the downtown area targeted to making downtown clean, safe and friendly.
-The itsdalldowntown.com Web site is the definitive guide to what’s happening in art, dining, shopping and entertainment in the Downtown Arts District, as well as in the historic districts of Commercial Street and Walnut Street.
+The Community-Improvement-District Web page is the definitive guide to what’s happening in art, dining, shopping and entertainment in the Downtown Area.
+The CID strives to keep Springfield “Clean, Safe & Friendly!”.

 Springfield Art Museum

 Springfield’s oldest cultural institution, the Springfield Art Museum got its start as the Art Study Club, founded by a small group of women in 1926.
 It was incorporated as Springfield Art Museum on June 26, 1928, and the Art Study Club would later become the Southwest Missouri Museum Associates.
 Construction of the first phase of the museum was completed in 1958 with offices, studios a library and three galleries.
 A 400-seat auditorium was added in 1979; the Jeannette L. Musgrave wing was completed in 1994, and in 2008 the largest wing yet was added, including a new lobby, a bigger library, a gift shop, the new SMMA office, and five galleries, totaling over 10,000 square feet.
 The museum now boasts a Library of more than 6,000 volumes, and a permanent collection of almost 10,000 works of art.